nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

   and mark exactly where you are relying on it.
 - The answer is fixed but no checker of your power can reach it, so you trust a **voucher**.
 "This build never finishes."
-"This image contains what its SBOM says."
-A laundered image ships with a clean SBOM because the SBOM is the publisher's account, not a walk.
+"This image contains what its SBOM says," the software bill of materials, the publisher's list of what is inside.
+A laundered image ships with a clean SBOM because the SBOM is the publisher's account, not a walk through the contents.
 - The answer is fixed and checkable and the next entry can unmake it, so you trust **someone still watching**.
 "This certificate has not been revoked."
 "This is the current key."